Job Futures Québec

 Exports and Imports

-The effects of what is commonly know as market globalization vary considerably between industries and occupations, and even between companies within a given industry.
+The effects of what is commonly known as market globalization vary considerably between industries and occupations, and even between companies within a given industry.
 They have a positive impact on firms that sell their goods and services more readily abroad, a negative impact on those firms affected by foreign companies that sell their goods and services more readily in the Quebec market, and a fairly neutral impact on those relatively unaffected by international trade (construction, education, health, retail trade, personal services, etc).

 B) Other Factors